Warming roasted red pepper, tomato and basil soup

 Roasted Red Pepper, Tomato and Basil Soup

-Place the chopped tomatoes and peppers onto two separate trays, drizzle each tray with 2 tbsp olive oil and season well.
+- Place the chopped tomatoes and peppers onto two separate trays, drizzle each tray with 2 tablespoon olive oil and season well.
 Place in the oven and bake for 30 minutes or until edges start to blacken.